rimsiw/love-open-droid/README.md

+this project is work in progress and is NOT finished by any means just yet, feel free to usw it tho!

 # Love Open Droid

 > love open droid is my project which tries to list great open source android apps which respect your privacy